 For our 2014 pop and rock ‘n roll picks, the lion’s share are playing the festival’s larger venues, like Yonge & Dundas Square (as part of a free concert series that’s proved immensely popular) and the newly rebranded Sennheiser Room at Massey Hall.
 There will still (of course) be plenty of terrific acts playing smaller […]

 Search results for 'scene'

 The best repertory and art-house screenings, special presentations, lectures, and limited engagements in Toronto.
-At rep cinemas this week: a mini-festival devoted to contemporary Irish cinema, and the two frontrunners for this year’s Best Documentary Feature.
+At rep cinemas this week: Toronto treasure Ingrid Veninger’s newest drama, Xavier Dolan’s rural psycho-thriller, and Wes Anderson’s ode to a bygone era.

 Heads have been banged, guitars thrashed, blood and sweat spilled, and now five bands are prepared to meet their fate at the Wacken Metal Battle Canada Finals.
 Skull Fist is the guest headliner at this show, which will see performances from contenders My Hollow, Neck of the Woods, Burning the Day, Exit Strategy, and Mutank. […]

 On the afternoon of June 21, 1898, some of the city’s most prominent businessmen, civic leaders, and their wives crowded Geddes Wharf at the foot of Bay Street, waiting to board the steamer White Star.
 All were invited by the Bertram Engine Works Company to observe the official launch of the Toronto, a palatial lake […]

 Toronto’s extensive work on the silver screen reveals that, while we have the chameleonic ability to look like anywhere from New York City to Moscow, the disguise doesn’t always hold up to scrutiny.
 Reel Toronto revels in digging up and displaying the films that attempt to mask, hide, or—in rare cases—proudly display our city.
 Suits […]